 Results will be available at the conclusion of the test in the form of a report.
 You will not be able to print out the report in the lab, but you'll receive an email with a link to the report which you'll be able to access any time.

 During Orientation: New students who are attending Student Orientation will meet with an Academic Advisor who will have their results.

-Via NEIUPort: Your results will be available through your NEIUPort account.
+Via NEIUPort: Your results will also be available through your NEIUport account.